• Skip to primary navigation

 • Blackstrap Molasses -- I'm currently on a blackstrap molasses kick and putting it in everything for a little kick of bitterness and molasses flavor.
 You can use regular molasses or leave out the molasses completely if you don't want that little bit of flavor.

 • Coconut Flour -- Pretty straightforward ingredient, just don't leave it out.
-It helps keep the cookies from being cakey.
+It absorbs excess moisture from the almond flour and helps the cookies have a more traditional chocolate chip (smoother, not almond-mealy) texture.

 • Deep Dish Keto Brownies with Allulose